tperry2x-uk/OpenXTalk-Community-DPE/docs/contributing_to_docs.md

 **Click on the link to your github user name on the pull request (or go to `https://github.com/<user name>`)**

-**Click on the link to your livecode repository (under the Popular Repositories heading).**
+**Click on the link to your repository (under the Popular Repositories heading).**

 You should see a link to your recently pushed branch (called patch-1 or similar).

 If you do, **click on the link to the recently pushed branch**.
 If not, select the branch from the branch dropdown list.

 **Navigate using the folder listing to docs/notes**